What do you get when you cross a professional writer with a passion for dating and relationships? This!

 Everyone wants a partner who’s a good listener

-My boyfriend is a really good listener.
+My partner, David, is a really good listener.
 He was a good listener over the phone before we met.
 He was a good listener on our first date.
 He was good listener on our second date.
-And almost 2 years later now that we’re living together, he’s still a good listener.
+And now, over 2 years later and living together, he’s still a good listener.
 And always looks me in the eye.
 It’s one of the main reasons I love him.
 And I know for a fact one of the main reasons he loves me is I’m a good listener.

 Are you a bad listener?
 Then it’s time to kick the habit.